emtilt/ph410s21/_pages/about.md

 Welcome
 ======
 I'm currently a faculty member in the Department of Physics & Astronomy at Regis University in Denver.
 My scientific research interests include:

--the intergalactic & circumgalactic media
+* the intergalactic & circumgalactic media
--active galactic nuclei (AGNs)
+* active galactic nuclei (AGNs)
--galaxy and galaxy cluster environments and evolution -observational astronomy across a wide range of wavelength regimes, but especially the ultraviolet
+* galaxy and galaxy cluster environments and evolution
+* observational astronomy across a wide range of wavelength regimes, but especially the ultraviolet

 As an educator and member of the scientific community, I also deeply care about effective STEM education that promotes equitable and inclusive access to science.
 My teaching therefore